bookofproofs/bookofproofs.github.io/_sources/history/20th-century/mirsky.md

 ### Mathematical Profile (Excerpt):
 * Conditions in Russia were difficult at the time Leon was born for the Russian Revolution had begun in 1917.
 * Mirsky's parents wanted to leave Russia but were unable to do so.
-* However they were able to send Leon to Germany when he was 8 years old to live with an uncle and aunt.
 * This move, Leon's parents hoped, would give Leon a chance of a better life than Soviet Russia presented.
-* Leon's uncle was in the wool trade and the family were comfortably off.
-* Leon spent five years in Germany where his education was of high quality since his family were passionately education minded.
 * However, the Germany to which young Leon had entered in 1926 was suddenly dramatically changed in 1933 when Hitler and the Nazi party came to power.
-* Leon's uncle and aunt decided quickly to move to England where they set up home in Bradford.
 * The school, from which Mirsky graduated in 1936, was taken over by the military for the war effort in 1939 and never reopened as a school.
 * Leaving Herne Bay College, at age seventeen, Mirsky entered King's College, London, where he had to study four subjects in his first year for the Intermediate Science Examination.
 * Mirsky had already discovered at Herne Bay College that laboratory work was not his strong point so he was quite proud to cope with the laboratory work in the Physics course.